Tackling Climate Change

 The Act on Rational Use and Proper Management of Fluorocarbons, which covers the entire lifecycle of fluorocarbons from production to disposal, went into effect in April 2015, and regulations for disposing of certain equipment were further tightened in April 2020.

-Calculations of Leaked Fluorocarbons in FY2022
+Calculations of Leaked Fluorocarbons in FY2023

 (t-CO2e)

-Promoting for the reduction of the CO2 emissions resulting from our entire supply chain
+Promoting for the Reduction of the CO2 Emissions Resulting from Our Entire Supply Chain

 Calculating Scope 3 emissions